-Motion control solutions involving complex industrial hinge design are spreading in popularity as product designers realize just how much you can do with “just a hinge.”
+Motion control engineering solutions involving complex industrial hinge design are becoming more popular as product designers realize how much you can do with “just a hinge.”
 Keep reading (and watching) as hinge solutions expert Mike Fralick explains the benefits of counterbalances and motion control design below.

-Mechanical motion control engineering serves a sprawling variety of markets -- hospitality, appliances, medical, industrial, ergonomics, and more.
+Mechanical motion control engineering serves various markets – including hospitality, appliances, medical, industrial, and ergonomics.
 These demo videos cover:

 - Overview of counterbalances and motion control